John P. C. Shanks: Civil War

+Return to Congress

 Shanks was elected to the Fortieth and to the three succeeding Congresses (March 4, 1867 – March 3, 1875) and served as chairman of the Committee on Militia (Forty-first Congress) and the Committee on Indian Affairs (Forty-second Congress).

+Later career

 Shanks was an unsuccessful candidate for renomination in 1874.
 He resumed the practice of his profession.
 He was again a member of the State house of representatives in 1879.

+Death and burial

 Shanks died in Portland, Indiana, January 23, 1901 and was interred in Green Park Cemetery.